lh3/lh3.github.com/_posts/2020-05-17-fast-high-level-programming-languages.md

 #### Javascript and LuaJIT

 These are two similar languages.
-They are old and were not designed with [Just-In-Time compilation][jit] (JIT) in mind.
+They are old and were not designed with [Just-In-Time][jit] (JIT) compilation in mind.
 People later developed JIT compilers and made them much faster.
 I like the two languages.
-They are easy to use, have few pitfalls and are pretty fast.
+They are easy to use, have few performance pitfalls and are pretty fast.
 Nonetheless, they are not the right languages for bioinformatics.
 If they were, they would have prevailed years ago.

 #### Julia